deekshas187/AI-Powered-Chatbot-for-Customer-Queries/README.md

 Impact:
 This project demonstrates hands-on experience in NLP, transformer-based models, and AI-driven customer service automation, making it a valuable addition to a portfolio or resume.

+code:
+responses = {
+    "hi": "Hello!
+How can I help you today?",
+    "hello": "Hi there!
+How can I assist you?", "products": "We offer AI tools for education, healthcare, and business.", "price": "Our products range from free trials to premium solutions.", "bye": "Goodbye!
+Have a great day!",
+    "hello": "How can i help you.",
+    "thankyou": "Your Welcome.",
+}

+print("Chatbot: Hi!
+I'm your assistant.
+Type 'exit' to end the chat.")

+while True:
+    user_input = input("You: ").lower()  # take user input
+    if user_input == "exit":             # exit condition
+        print("Chatbot: Bye!
+Chat ended.")
+        break

+    # Check if any keyword in responses matches user input
+    found = False
+    for key in responses:
+        if key in user_input:
+            print("Chatbot:", responses[key])
+            found = True
+            break

+    if not found:
+        print("Chatbot: Sorry, I didn't understand that.")